AE Legal

 In broad terms, multinational organisations should be aware of what key factors if they process personal data / information from individuals within this jurisdiction, without being located there?

-Controllers and processors who are not established in the EEA are generally required under Article 27 GDPR to designate a representative in the EEA where their activities fall within the territorial scope of the EEA data protection regime under Article 3, specifically if they involve processing personal data of data subjects within the EEA in connection with the provision of goods or services, or the monitoring of the behaviour of data subjects located in the EEA.
+Controllers and processors who are not established in the EEA are generally required under article 27 of the GDPR to designate a representative in the EEA where their activities fall within the territorial scope of the EEA data protection regime under article 3, specifically if they involve processing personal data of data subjects within the EEA in connection with the provision of goods or services, or the monitoring of the behaviour of data subjects located in the EEA.

 Since Malta is a member state of the EU, it is very important to keep in mind that the processing of personal data of individuals who are physically present in Malta will fall within the scope of the GDPR.